LimeEng/magpie/benches/README.md

 Measures the performance of checking if playing E5 as black is legal given the same board configuration as used in the [play benchmark](#play).

+## Individual bitboard extraction

+Measures the performance of extracting each position of a bitboard, as a bitboard, given the same board configuration used in the [legal moves benchmark](#legal-moves).

 ## Legal moves extraction

 Measures the performance of extracting all individual legal moves as black given the same board configuration used in the [legal moves benchmark](#legal-moves).

+## Perft

+Measures the performance of a [perft](https://www.chessprogramming.org/Perft) (performance test) calculation from the standard opening position at depths 1 through 9.
+Perft recursively counts all possible game states at a given depth, exercising move generation, board cloning, and stone placement in aggregate.